4K Vs 8K

 TV resolution is calculated by taking the number of horizontal rows of pixels and multiplying them by the number of vertical columns of pixels.
 The resulting number will tell you the total individual pixels on a screen.
 The higher the pixel density, the more detailed and sharper the image will be.

 While the sheer difference in pixel count may sound impressive, many say that the dynamic range of the 8K display is hardly perceptible to the human eye.
 However, the actual effects of the additional pixels reveal themselves when images are shown on screen sizes above 65 inches.
-For the best results on an 8K display, experts recommend getting an 80-inch or even 100-inch television.
+For the best results on an 8K display, experts recommend getting at least an 80-inch TV.

 Compatible Content

-While 8K TVs hold a definite edge over 4K when it comes to resolution, there is an unfortunate scarcity of content compatible with 8K TVs.
-Lower-resolution content is much easier to find, and this is a problem that often frustrates owners of 8K units.
+While 8K TVs hold a definite edge over 4K when it comes to resolution, there is a scarcity of content compatible with 8K TVs.
+There are numerous TV shows and films being recorded on 8K cameras, but they are not readily available to consumers.

 Cost